 Value-added tax (VAT)

 Proceeds of sales and services provided in Germany are subject to VAT under the common system of the European Union (EU) at the standard rate of 19% (7% on certain items, such as food and books).
+For an interim period between 1 July 2020 and 31 December 2020 the rates were reduced to 16% and 5%.
 An entrepreneurial taxpayer generally is entitled to deduct the VAT charged on input from that payable on output.

 Net wealth/worth taxes

 At this point of time, no wealth taxes are levied in Germany.